6eyFT/rickgpt/README.md

 1. Follow the instructions [here](https://discord.com/developers/docs/getting-started) to create a new bot on the Discord developer portal.

 2. Once your bot is created, copy the bot token.
 This will be used to run your bot.

+### Getting Your OpenAI API Key

+1. Sign up for an API key at [OpenAI](https://openai.com/blog/openai-api).

+2. Once you're approved, you'll be able to find your API key in the OpenAI dashboard.

 ### Deploying to DigitalOcean